 - Submit an official high school or GED transcript and official college/university transcripts from each post-secondary institution attended.
 Refer to the Admission Procedures section of the college catalog for more information regarding transcripts.

 In addition to the General Admission requirements, student must meet the following eligibility criteria to be considered for selection to the program.
 (Meeting admission criteria does not guarantee acceptance into the program).

 - Take the TABE exam if not exempt from TABE testing.
 To determine if you are exempt, please go to www.palmbeachstate.edu/academicservices/curriculum-and-programs.

-- Attend a mandatory Medical Assisting information session; dates located on program website.
+- It is strongly suggested to attend a Medical Assisting information session but not a requirement for admission; dates located on program website.

 - Submit a completed Limited Access Medical Assisting program application, located on the program website, by the deadline date.